-One key challenge for offshore wind generation is subsea cable failure, which can lead to a significant loss of power generation and a huge increase in repair costs.
+One key challenge for offshore wind generation is subsea cable failure, which can lead to a significant loss of power generation and huge unbudgeted repair costs.
 It has been noted that in offshore windfarms, cable failures account for 75%-80% of the total cost of insurance claims while the total cable expenditure only accounts for around 7%-9% of the capital costs for a new wind farm (Global Marine Energy).
 Despite this, there is little data available to inform operators how to avoid or mitigate cable failure costs.